Codingspree777/must-know-javascript/README.md

 - How do you replace _all_ occurrences of a character using `String.prototype.replace`?
 - Why doesn't `str[0] = 'x'` work?
 - When do you use `+=` for strings?
+- What are the function signatures (parameters and return values) of:
+  - slice
+  - split
+  - replace
+  - indexOf
+  - includes

+### String Exercises

+**Replacer**

+Write a function that takes three strings.
+The first string is a word like `cactus`.
+The second string is a character to replace.
+The third string is a character to replace the second character with.
+Return the transformed string.

 ---